sudheerapte/popcornserver/doc/index.rst

 according to the new state.
 You don't write any code.

-The UX designer writes HTML tags and other web assets, referencing the state machine by using attribute values.
+The UX designer writes HTML tags and other web assets, referencing the UX Model by using attribute values.
 Popcorn defines certain attributes and their meanings for this purpose.
 At run time, Popcorn uses these attribute-based references to decide which of the web assets should be rendered, turning them on and off so that the web browser renders the right ones.

-The programmer defines the state machine and makes the application update it at run time.
+The programmer defines the UX Model and makes the application update it at run time.
 Beyond this, the programmer writes the application without any regard to the GUI.

-Popcorn maintains a mirror copy of the state machine in the browser page and keeps it updated automatically by sending it events.
+Popcorn maintains a mirror copy of the UX Model in the browser page and keeps it updated automatically by sending it events.

 A more detailed picture of the data flow::